On Your Feet: Simple Strategies for Presenting Like a Pro

 Talk slowly and take your time.
 It seems like a lot in your head, but the points that matter are probably few.
 Better to tread carefully and make sure you do a good job walking through the important stuff.

 Spoon-feed information one bite at a time.
 The more you pack into sentences or cram together without a thought break, the harder it’s going to be for your listener.

-Try to be chronological when you can.
+Be chronological.
 About facts.
 About caselaw.
 About arguments.

+Tell stories first.
 If the facts matter, turn them into a story at the outset.
 That will be much easier for your listener to keep track of and remember.

 When you present information verbally, you can’t hope to communicate every last detail that’s in your written work.
 And that’s okay, because that’s not the point.
 The point is to convey key ideas and to answer questions and concerns for your listener.
 That means prioritizing is pivotal—both when preparing your presentation and during it.

 Your credibility is everything.
 Be humble but confident in your position.
 Concede thoughtfully.
 Don't exaggerate.
 And don't oversell.

 The gold standard is when a judge or other listener starts to view you as a respected colleague and becomes genuinely curious about what you think.